Head of Brand & Content

 Not everyone has the capability to own their supply like Zara does, or the infrastructure to disperse their manufacturing like Li & Fung did.
 But keep in mind, these were two different strategies toward reaching the same goal: fewer markdowns.

 Marketers can reach the same goal of fewer markdowns with a different strategy: by enabling accessible, product-level data for every department.
-This is the idea behind a Product Marketing Platform (PMP), a tool built to help retailers catch up to giants like Zara.
+This is the idea behind a Product Performance Management (PPM) platform, a tool built to help retailers catch up to giants like Zara.

 Automatic Promotion Based on Performance

-Using a PMP or similar tool gives you the option to choose which products you promote based on performance and company strategy, rather than based on Facebook or Google’s algorithms.
+Using a PPM platform or similar tool gives you the option to choose which products you promote based on performance and company strategy, rather than based on Facebook or Google’s algorithms.

 It may seem logical to think those algorithms are optimized to show top-performing products, but remember, the most important factor for both Facebook and Google is user experience.